-An accomplished environmental scientist, manager, mediator and regulator, widely published through refereed scientific journals, textbooks and submissions to Parliamentary/Senate Committees, he has managed industrial, provincial and international programs for international-scale developments for major oil and gas developments.
+Ron Wallace is an accomplished environmental scientist, manager, mediator and regulator, widely published through refereed scientific journals, textbooks and submissions to Parliamentary/Senate Committees, he has managed industrial, provincial and international programs for international-scale developments for major oil and gas developments.

 His extensive corporate experience includes senior executive management positions with Petro-Canada, the CanStar Oilsands Joint Venture and as EVP Agra Earth & Environmental Ltd, a major Canadian engineering company.
 As Chief Executive Officer, and Vice Chairman of a publicly-traded corporation he managed TSV and TSE listings, with acquisitions of subsidiaries in Delaware and Florida, with Board Members that included a former US Chairman Joint Chiefs of Staff, a former Director of US Secret Service and senior Canadian oil and gas corporate owners and investment managers.

 In 2013 he was appointed as Permanent Member to the National Energy Board (NEB) serving as the first-ever elected interim NEB Chairman and who then, in addition to regulatory decision-making, subsequently chaired the NEB Risk Management and Safety Committee.
 He retired from the NEB in 2016.

 A graduate of the University of Regina and the University of Saskatchewan (Saskatoon), his subsequent experience included regulatory enforcement actions for onshore and offshore oil and gas activities in the NWT that included provision of technical advice to the NWT Water Board and a secondment by Environment Canada to the Berger Pipeline Enquiry.
 He was extensively involved in environmental enforcement and research programs in the Mackenzie Delta, the Beaufort offshore region and the Eastern Arctic.
 He led several successful prosecutions directed at certain mining companies located near Yellowknife and subsequently directed regional scientific studies of the Eastern Arctic Marine Environment Studies Program based in Pond Inlet, NU.